EMEZYK/Project3.Node.PlantLovers/README.md

 <br>

 Fetching users from our database.
-Params are optional.
-Without them, API return all records, example of response:
+API return all records, example of response:

 ```json
 [